- Associate Professor of History and International Affairs

 Professor Yang is a founding co-director of the Memory and Reconciliation in the Asia Pacific program based in the Sigur Center for Asian Studies, and is currently working on a new project on postwar China-Japan reconciliation.
 He is the author of Technology of Empire: Telecommunications and Japanese Expansion in Asia, 1883-1945.
 He co-edited the following books: Memory, Identity, and Commemorations of World War II: Anniversary Politics in Asia Pacific; Toward a History Beyond Borders: Contentious Issues in Sino-Japanese Relations, which was also published simultaneously in China and Japan; Rethinking Historical Injustice and Reconciliation in Northeast Asia; and Communications Under the Seas: The Evolving Cable Network and Its Implications.

 Ph.D., Harvard University

 HIST 3001 Special Topics

-- World War II in Japanese and American History
+- World War II in Asia and the Pacific

 HIST 3621 History of Modern Japan